 So, the first step to getting serious is to figure out your big why!

 Take a few moments now to write down your BIG why, before moving onto the next step!

 Step # 2: Stop Dabbling!

-In his book, “Mastery” learning expert George Leonard separates people into 3 types of personalities; The Dabbler, The Obsessive and The Hacker.
+“Mastery” learning expert George Leonard separates people into 3 types of personalities; The Dabbler, The Obsessive and The Hacker.

 Almost every person who plays business is a dabbler.

 Dabblers love learning new things.

 In business, dabblers always know the newest techniques, and trends in the industry and have a ton of enthusiasm.